 We use your personal data for the following purposes:

-The collection of outstanding Liability Orders, Fines, Warrants and debts owed to our Clients in accordance with legislation, codes of conduct and best practice and resolution of any requirement deemed necessary in carrying out day to day business whilst undertaking our role.
+The collection of outstanding Liability Orders, Fines, Warrants, Orders and Debts owed to our Clients in accordance with legislation, codes of conduct and best practice and resolution of any requirement deemed necessary in carrying out day to day business whilst undertaking our role.

 We have obtained your personal data from:

-Processing necessary for compliance with a legal obligation and for the performance of a task carried out in the public interest.
-The processing is necessary to identify persons with outstanding Liability Orders, Fines, Warrants or Debts owed to our Clients, to obtain payment, remove goods or execute the Warrant.
+Our processing is necessary for compliance with a legal obligation and for the performance of a task carried out in the public interest.
+The processing is necessary to identify persons with outstanding Liability Orders, Fines, Warrants, Orders or Debts owed to our Clients, to obtain payment, remove goods or execute the Warrant.
 Jacobs are acting on the basis of authority from the court and their power to enforce or execute Warrants is set out in the following acts or regulations:

 More information on lawful processing can be found on the ICO website.